analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ## Jumper Settings for the MAX78000 EV Kit

 The jumpers on the board have been set to the proper position prior to shipment.
 There are a few that you may want to change based on the needs of your application.
+Note: The complete list of jumpers can be found at: (https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Evaluation_Kit/jumper%20settings.xlsx)

 | **Jumper Name** | **Description**                                              |
 | --------------- | ------------------------------------------------------------ |